 Verify if there are any product updates using the ColdFusion Administrator (Server Update > Update).
 The updates can include hot fixes and security hot fixes for ColdFusion 10.
-For details, see Server update using ColdFusion Administrator.
+For details, see "Updates page" on page 55.

 Configure built-in web server